amino-os/Amino.Run/docs/design-docs/amino-run.md

-# Amino Run Overview
+# Amino.Run Overview

 ![](../images/AminoRunOverview.png)

-### Amino Run
+### Microservices
-Amino Run is the base management unit in Amino.
-In above diagram, each circle represents one Amino Run.
-The dots inside the circle (i.e. the Amino Run) represents normal Java objects.
-One Amino Run may contain a set of Java objects.
-The solid arrow lines between dots are *local* method invocations between Java objects.
-The dashed arrow lines between circles are *remote* method invocations between Amino Run.
-Methods on normal Java objects can only be invoked *locally* by objects reside on the same host.
-Amino Run however may have *remote methods* which can be invoked by objects reside on different hosts.
+Microservices are the base management unit in Amino.
+In the above diagram, each circle represents one Microservice.
+The dots inside the circle (i.e. the Microservice) represent normal programming language (e.g. Java) objects.
+One Microservice may contain a set of such objects.
+The solid arrow lines between dots are *local* method invocations between objects.
+The dashed arrow lines between circles are *remote* method invocations between Microservices.
+Methods on normal Java objects can only be invoked *locally* by objects residing on the same host.
+Microservices may however have *remote methods* which can be invoked by objects residing on different hosts.

-Deployment Kernel has the capability to move a Sapphire object from one host to another.
-Behind the scene, Deployment Kernel will serialize the whole Sapphire object, including all Java objects belong to the Sapphire object, on one end, ships the bytes to the destination host, and then do the deserialization there.
+Deployment Kernel has the capability to move a Microservice from one host to another.
+Behind the scenes, Deployment Kernel will serialize the whole Microservice, including all programming language objects belonging to the Microservice, on one end, ship the data to the destination host, and then do the deserialization there.

-Amino Run are created by applications with static helper method `Sapphire.new_()`.
-To invoke a method on a Sapphire object, applications have to first get a reference to the Sapphire object from OMS Server.
+Microservices are created by applications using a static helper method `Microservice.new_()`.
+To invoke a method on a Microservice, applications have to first get a reference to the Microservice from OMS Server.

 ### OMS
-OMS, Object Management Service, keeps track of the location of all Amino Run.
-Unlike normal Java objects which can be created by Java `new` keyword, Sapphire object must be created with a special Sapphire helper method `Sapphire.new_`.
-Upon Sapphire object creation, method `Sapphire.new_` will generate a globally unique ID for the Sapphire object, and register the object in OMS.
+OMS, Object Management Service, keeps track of the location of all Microservices.
+Unlike normal (e.g. Java) objects which can be created using the Java `new` keyword, microsservices must be created with a special Amino.Run helper method 'Microservice.new_()'.
+Upon Microservice creation, the method `MicroService.new_()` will generate a globally unique ID for the Microservice, and register the object in OMS.
 OMS provides API to search Amino Run.
-Given a Sapphire object ID, OMS can tell the IP of the host on which the Sapphire object runs.
-Whenever a Sapphire object is moved or deleted, OMS will be updated accordingly.
+Given a Microservice ID, OMS can tell the IP of the host on which the Microservice runs.
+Whenever a Microservice is moved or deleted, OMS will be updated accordingly.

 ### Kernel Server
 Kernel Server provides runtime environment for Amino Run.
 Each host runs a Kernel Server instance.
 Kernel Server exposes a set of *remote* API which can be invoked remotely.
-Sapphire assumes that any Kernel Server can invoke the *remote* API on any other Kernel Server regardless where the Kernel Server lives.
+Amino.Run assumes that any Kernel Server can invoke the *remote* API on any other Kernel Server regardless where the Kernel Server lives.

 ### DM
 Every DM, Deployment Manager, has three components: a proxy, a instance manager, and a coordinator.
-When users create Sapphire object, he/she can optionally associate a DM to the Sapphire object.
-Not all Sapphire object has DMs.
-But if a DM is specified for a Sapphire object, then during the creation of the Sapphire object, helper method `Sapphire.new_` will inject codes into the `stub` of the Sapphire object, in which case any method invocation on the Sapphire object will first be processed by the `proxy`, `instance manager` and the `coordinator` of the DM before reach the actual Sapphire object.
+When users create Microservice, he/she can optionally associate a DM to the Microservice.
+Not all Microservice has DMs.
+But if a DM is specified for a Microservice, then during the creation of the Microservice, helper method `MicroService.new_()` will inject code into the `stub` of the Microservice, in which case any method invocation on the Microservice will first be processed by the `proxy`, `instance manager` and the `coordinator` of the DM before reach the actual Microservice.
 Each DM provides one specific functionality.
 The Sapphire paper listed 26 DMs.

 ### Kernel Object
-*Kernel object* is a wrapper of the *actual* Java object - it contains a reference to the actual Java object and exposes a `invoke` method which allows any public methods defined on the actual Java object to be invoked with reflection.
+*Kernel object* is a wrapper of the *actual* (e.g. Java) object - it contains a reference to the actual object and exposes a `invoke` method which allows any public methods defined on the actual object to be invoked with reflection.

 Kernel objects are created with [`KernelServerImpl.newKernelObject`](https://github.com/Huawei-PaaS/DCAP-Sapphire/blob/master/sapphire/sapphire-core/src/main/java/sapphire/kernel/server/KernelServerImpl.java#L101) method.
 Every kernel object has a unique `oid` and is registered in OMS server. `KernelServer` interface also exposes a few APIs to copy and move kernel objects.

 # Remote Interfaces

-Sapphire declares two `Remote` interfaces: `KernelServer` and `OMSServer`.
+Amino.Run declares two `Remote` interfaces: `KernelServer` and `OMSServer`.
 Most methods in these two interfaces can be easily replaced with `gRPC`, except for `KernelServer.copyKernelObject`.

+A note about code snippets: The code below is out-of-date.
+Many of the class and package names no longer apply, but the general principles do.

 ### `KernelServer`